 2. Fish migration

-In addition, many fish species have moved toward the poles in response to ocean warming, disrupting fisheries around the world.
+In addition, many fish species are moving toward the poles in response to ocean warming, disrupting fisheries around the world.

 3. Drowning wetlands

 Rising sea levels, partly the result of heat absorbed by the ocean, is also “drowning” wetlands.
-Wetlands normally grow vertically fast enough to keep up with sea level rise, but recently the sea has been rising too fast for wetlands to keep their blades above water.
+Such areas normally grow vertically fast enough to keep up with higher water levels.
+But recently, this rise has accelerated to the point where wetlands can no longer keep their blades above water.

 Coral reefs and sea grass meadows are also in danger of “drowning” since they can only photosynthesize in relatively shallow water.

 Whether wetlands, coral reefs and seagrass meadows can keep up with rising seas will depend on many factors, however, including how healthy they are and how clean the water is.